jofmi/agentpy/docs/overview.rst

 - :attr:`log` holds meta-data about the model and simulation performance.
 - :attr:`parameters` holds the parameter values that have been used for the experiment.
 - :attr:`variables` holds dynamic variables, which can be recorded at multiple time-steps.
-- :attr:`measures` holds evaluation measures that are recoreded only once per simulation.
+- :attr:`reporters` holds evaluation measures that are documented only once per simulation.

 This data can be stored with :func:`DataDict.save` and :func:`load`.
 :func:`DataDict.arrange` can further be used to generate a specific